klaramozna/PSEMolDyn_GroupD/README.md

 <a name="documentation"></a>
 ### Documentation
 This project is well-documented using Doxygen.
+The documentation is at the following Link: [Project Documentation](https://klaramozna.github.io/PSEMolDyn_GroupD/)
-To generate the documentation locally, follow these steps:
+To generate it locally, follow these steps:

 ##### Build Doxygen Documentation
 - Create Build Directory and navigate to it: ```mkdir build && cd build```